Practical Notebook for Asking AI the Right Way

 Analyze from these perspectives:

-1. First impression — Can someone new understand what this site does in 3 seconds?
+1. First impression — Can someone see in 3 seconds what this site is about?

 2. Readability — Are font size, color contrast, and spacing appropriate?